-The High Tight Flag is a rare, extremely explosive chart pattern that often leads to triple-digit gains in a short period of time.
-Here, we walk through a recent trade in $UPST to show you how to clearly identify and earn massive profits from the High Tight Flag pattern.
+The High Tight Flag pattern is a rare, extremely explosive chart pattern that often leads to triple-digit gains in a short period of time.
+Here, we show you 3 easy steps to identify and profit from the High Tight Flag.

 In a bull market, most of the growth stocks we buy in The Wagner Daily model portfolio are breakout setups from a either a flat base or cup with handle chart pattern.